TheDeanLab/navigate/docs/source/hardware/supported_hardware.rst

 Thorlabs BLINK
 --------------

-The BLINK is a pneumatically actuated voice coil that is controlled with analog control signals.
+The `BLINK <https://www.thorlabs.com/thorproduct.cfm?partnumber=BLINK>`_ is a pneumatically actuated voice coil that is controlled with analog control signals.

 Optotune Focus Tunable Lens
 ---------------------------

-This device is controlled with an analog signal from the DAQ.
+`These devices <https://www.optotune.com/tunable-lenses>`_ are controlled with an analog signal from the DAQ.

 Configuration File
 ^^^^^^^^^^^^^^^^^^